kschuetz/kraftwerk/README.md

 }
 ```

-A generator can be "mapped" using `fmap`. `fmap` maps the output of a generator to new value using function, and yields a new generator.
+A generator can be "mapped" using `fmap`. `fmap` maps the output of a generator to a new value using a function, and yields a new generator.
 The following example multiplies the initial generator's output by 1000:

 ```java